-- President Kennedy School takes all allegations against staff seriously and will manage them in line with this policy, Part Four of Keeping Children Safe in Education (September 2019) and the CSCP Guidance, 'Allegations against Staff and Persons in a Position of Trust'. - To reduce the risk of inappropriate or unprofessional behaviour towards children, all staff and volunteers must be aware of safer working practice, and must be familiar with the document 'Guidance for safer working practice for adults who work with children and young people in education settings' (May 2019) - A concern, or allegation, is any information which indicates that a member of staff or volunteer may have failed to meet the requirements set out in the staff Code of Conduct or the above guidance document, or may have:

-- Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Behaved towards a child or children in a way that indicates he or she may pose a risk of harm to children.
+- President Kennedy School takes all allegations against staff seriously and will manage them in line with this policy, Part 4 of Keeping Children Safe in Education (September 2021) and the CSCP Guidance, 'Allegations against Staff and Volunteers'. - To reduce the risk of inappropriate or unprofessional behaviour towards children, all staff and volunteers must be aware of safer working practice, and must be familiar with the document 'Guidance for safer working practice for adults who work with children and young people in education settings' (May 2019) and the addendum May 2020. - A concern, or allegation, is any information which indicates that a member of staff or volunteer may have failed to meet the requirements set out in the staff Code of Conduct or the above guidance document, or may have: - Behaved in a way that has harmed a child, or may have harmed a child; - Possibly committed a criminal offence against or related to a child; or - Staff behaving towards a child or children in a way that indicates they may not be suitable to work with children including behaviour outside of work).
+This is known as 'Transferable risk'